DomPolizzi/Trivia_API/README.md

 This will install all of the required packages we selected within the `requirements.txt` file.

-## Database Setup
+#### Database Setup and running the server

 With Postgres running, restore a database using the trivia.psql file provided.
-From the backend folder in terminal run:
+From the `/backend` folder in terminal run:
 ```bash
 psql trivia < trivia.psql
 ```

-## Running the server

-From within the `backend` directory first ensure you are working using your created virtual environment.
+From within the `/backend` directory first ensure you are working using your created virtual environment.

 To run the server, execute: